BPHL-Molecular/flaq_sc2_meta/README.md

 Freyja can be installed via [conda](https://anaconda.org/bioconda/freyja).
 Activate your freyja conda environment with `conda activate freyja`.

 Git is already installed in your HPG environment upon login.
+## Installation
+For first-time users of the pipeline, please read the file "Guide_for_installation" before you run the pipeline.

 ## Usage